-The lagoon is about 70 square kilometres with most of it lying a few metres below sea level.
+Lying mere metres from the village, Hutt Lagoon covers roughly 70 square kilometres, with most of the lagoon lying a few metres below sea level.
 It is separated from the Indian Ocean by a beach barrier ridge and barrier dune system.
-Similar to Lake MacLeod, 40 kilometres to the north of Carnarvon, Hutt Lagoon is fed by marine waters through springs.
+Similar to Lake MacLeod (40km north of Carnarvon), Hutt Lagoon is fed by marine waters through springs.

 Nearby, tucked away at the foot of rolling hills in Port Gregory, is the Lynton Convict Hiring Station's stone buildings which once housed convicts who worked on the Geraldine mine and local pastoral stations.
 The convict facilities were built in 1853, and some of the buildings have been carefully restored.
 Stop by on your way to or from Pink Lake to stretch your legs and learn about the history of the station through informative signage.
 Cross over the fence at the stile and follow the path to the top of the hill for panoramic views.

 Hutt Lagoon boasts a pink hue created by the presence of carotenoid-producing algae, Dunaliella salina, which is a source of beta-carotene; a food-colouring agent; and a source of Vitamin A.

 Australians will know of Hutt Lagoon from various fashion shoots, including Lancôme’s Life is Beautiful campaign and Myer’s Jennifer Hawkins Summer collection.

 When should I visit?